 When visitors enter the temple, they will be impressed by the gilded roof.
 Eight pictures of the Ganesha are carved on the wooden door of Siddhivinayak Temple.
 There is a statue of the Ganesha, flanked by the goddesses Sidi and Lidi, representing the symbol of wealth and prosperity.
 Although sitting in the city area, you may enjoy the peace and divinity in Siddhi Vinayak Temple.

-If you are tired of the huge crowds of temples, then I can say Shirdi Sai Baba Temple is the best choice.
+If you are tired of the huge crowds of temples, then Shirdi Sai Baba Temple is the best choice.
 It offers more breathing space and enjoys the natural environment with statues like Shivan, Anjeneya, Ramar, Ganapathy, Durgai, Lord Murugan, Sani Peedam, Krishna, Gayatri devi, and meditation hall.

 When you step into Sri Harmandir Sahib, you'll find it has a unique charm with Sikh architecture with the gilded buildings shining.
 And if you observe, you may see several glittering gemstones decorated on Adi Granth's silver canopy.